okh1/vigenere/docs/documentation.md

 Suppose we have an input text file _in.txt_ in the same directory as the program.

-Now let&#39;s encode this with keyword _manzoni_: select the option #1.
+Now let's encode this with keyword _manzoni_: select the option #1.

 Press Enter.
 We are asked the keyword we wish to encode the text with.
 Write _manzoni_.

 Press Enter.
-We are asked the input file&#39;s path.
+We are asked the input file's path.
 Write _in.txt_.

 Press Enter.
 Now the decoded text is printed.
 Copy and paste it to a new text file named _out.txt_.

 Now we want to test the Attacco() function: we will pretend not to know the keyword that encodes this text.
 Start the program again and select option #3.
-We are asked the input file&#39;s path.
+We are asked the input file's path.
 Write _out.txt_.

 Press Enter.
 We are asked the smallest period we want to try.
 Remember that the Attacco() function tries all period between a minimum and a maximum and selects the most likely.
 For istance, write 1.